rug-compling/alpino-docker/README.md

 ### Interactive use ###

-This starts the Alpino GUI on Linux:
+This starts the Alpino GUI:

     Alpino

-This GUI is only available if you are running Docker on your local machine.
-If you logged in to a remote machine and run Docker there, then Alpino can't access the X11 server on your local machine.
-(Perhaps this will be fixed someday.)
+This requires access to an X11 server.

 This starts and interactive version of Alpino without the GUI: